shanaka95/MockMCPServer/README.md

 MockMCP is a fully AWS-hosted serverless solution built around two core Lambda functions.
 The first handles user authorization and authentication, while the second manages the complete MCP server lifecycle - from creation to execution.

 **Authentication Flow**: Users authenticate through AWS Cognito, gaining access to create MCP servers via our Amplify-hosted frontend.
-All requests - both from users and MCP clients - flow through API Gateway, where our Authorizer Lambda validates and authorizes every interaction before forwarding approved requests to the Server Lambda.
+All requests - both from users and MCP clients - flow through API Gateway, where our Authorizer Lambda validates and authorizes every interaction before forwarding approved requests to the Server Lambda and generates a policy for the API Gateway.

 **Domain & Storage**: The entire system operates under the MockMCP.com domain with DNS managed by Route 53.
 User-uploaded images and MCP server outputs are securely stored in S3 buckets, while the complete state of every MCP server is tracked in a DynamoDB table that the Server Lambda connects to as needed.